What is Colorado Dram Shop Law

 Proving willingness can be challenging in dram shop cases.
 Working with an attorney can help you thoroughly investigate all aspects of your situation to build evidence of liability.

-The Steamboat Springs personal injury lawyers at Combs and Brown, LLC can help.
+The Steamboat Springs personal injury lawyers at The Brown Law Firm, LLC can help.

-If you are hurt because of an intoxicated person, the injury attorneys at Combs and Brown are here to help.
+If you are hurt because of an intoxicated person, the injury attorneys at The Brown Law Firm are here to help.
 We know what it takes to bring a claim against a vendor for overserving.

 We will work with you to search for liquor license violations, past disciplinary action, and other evidence that a business is responsible for your injuries.
 Contact us today to schedule a consultation